giacomov/arxiv-sanity-bot/README.md

 ### Notes

+* The icon for the bot was generated using Stable Diffusion
 * In order to accumulate enough signal for the Altmetric score, the bot considers only papers between 48 hours and 24 hours from the time the bot runs.
 * The bot avoids reposting the same paper multiple times by maintaining track of the posted tweets, exploiting the [cache action](https://github.com/marketplace/actions/cache).
 * An automation set up on [Zapier](https://zapier.com/) takes each tweet and reposts it on LinkedIN.